-Beth Diehl, DNP NNP-BC CCRN® LNCC®, and Hope McKendree, MSN CRNP NNP-BC
+Beth Diehl, DNP NNP-BC CCRN® LNCC®, and Hope McKendree, MSN NNP-BC CRNP

-Passive cooling should be initiated at the lower-level NICU when it is suspected that an infant may have HIE and in need of active cooling.
-However, passing cooling is often ineffective because it can lead to overly elevated or excessively low body temperatures and adverse outcomes (Stafford et al., 2017).
+Passive cooling should be initiated at the lower-level NICU when it is suspected that an infant may have HIE and be in need of active cooling.
+However, passive cooling often is ineffective because it can lead to overly elevated or excessively low body temperatures and adverse outcomes (Stafford et al., 2017).
 It is important to initiate active cooling as soon as possible.
 This should be accomplished within the first 6 hours of life to prevent further brain injury.
 Accordingly, providing this therapy during transport is prudent.
 It is imperative to control temperatures more consistently to achieve optimal neuroprotection with minimal side effects.

-The MRNTP serves approximately 30 hospitals in Maryland and performs 800 plus transports per annum.
+The MRNTP serves approximately 30 hospitals in Maryland and performs 800-plus transports per annum.
 The program began recommending passive cooling to referral centers when criteria necessary for recommending a new process was met in June 2007 and began applying active cooling in August 2017.

 The following table documents the arrival temperatures of passively cooled infants versus those who underwent active cooling during transport.

 The MRNTP team uses a commercial hypothermia system for transport called Tecotherm Neo.
 The Tecotherm Neo is compact, allowing the device to be secured on a ground or flight incubator and attached to a power source.
 The central unit connects to a plastic cooling blanket that can be filled with pretreated sterile water and enclosed in a light fabric cover.
 A rectal probe is inserted in the neonate and connected to the hypothermia system.
-The blanket then provides cooling to the preset temperature of 33.5°C with continual feedback on core body temperature from the rectal probe.
+The blanket then provides cooling to the preset temperature of 33.5°C, with continual feedback on core body temperature coming from the rectal probe.